 CISaustralia has a comprehensive range of internships available in Shanghai and Hong Kong, all designed to meet the needs of your academic career.

 The duration of your internship is up to you.
-Choose from one month to one year with flexible start dates available.
+Choose from 1 to 3 months with flexible start dates available.
 The longer you stay, the more you will get from your internship and cultural experience.

 Choose from the following industries:

 Arts and Design